gjr80/weewx-gw1000/README.md

 ## Installation Instructions ##

+**Note**:   Symbolic names are used below to refer to some file location on the WeeWX system.
+These symbolic names allow a common name to be used to refer to a directory that may be different from system to system.
+The following symbolic names are used below:

+-   *$BIN_ROOT*.
+The path to the directory where WeeWX executables are located.
+This directory varies depending on WeeWX installation method.
+Refer to [where to find things](http://weewx.com/docs/usersguide.htm#Where_to_find_things) in the WeeWX User's Guide for further information.

 ### Installation as a WeeWX driver ###

 1. If installing on a fresh WeeWX installation install WeeWX and configure it to use the *simulator*.
 Refer to [Installing WeeWX](http://weewx.com/docs/usersguide.htm#installing).